Overview

 Wireframing & Testing

-• Users needed a way to access historical data on all pages
+• Users needed historical data on all pages

-• Stakeholders needed to see a breakdown of gifts ordered vs gifts cancelled to spot trends or issues early
+• Stakeholders needed visibility into gifts ordered vs cancelled

 High-Fidelity Design

-• Date filters were added to all pages so users could pull up historical info quickly
+• Date filters were added across all pages for quick historical access

 Prototype & Feedback